solvi-ab/solvi-docs/source/index.html.md

   }
 ```

 Removes the results of a plant count.
+Please note that "done for you" plant counts can't be deleted.